Andreane Chamberland Slays In Bold Blue Lingerie Set With Attached Garter Belt

 “Blue looks gorgeous on you!!
 Beautiful!!!” a third comment read.

-“Such a beautiful lingerie set,” a fourth social media user gushed.
+“Such a beautiful lingerie set,” gushed a fourth user.

-The model never appears to be shy when it comes to stepping in front of the camera in a skimpy ensemble.
-She’s often seen wearing attention grabbing outfits that leave her fans drooling.
+Andreane never appears to be shy when it comes to stepping in front of the camera in a skimpy ensemble.
+She’s often seen wearing attention grabbing outfits that bring some heat to her grid.

-As previously reported by The Inquisitr, Andreane recently dropped the jaws of her followers when she sported a pair of white undies with bright trim and a matching crop top that clung to her busty chest.
+As previously reported by The Inquisitr, she recently showed off her curves when she uploaded a photo of her sporting a pair of white undies with bright trim and a matching crop top that clung to her busty chest.
 That post was also a hit.
 It’s racked up more than 14,000 likes and over 280 comments thus far.